dynamist/subgit/docs/revision-branch.md

 To update your git cloned repos to a new git revision, branch or tag use

 ```
-sgit pull
+subgit pull
 ```

-In the case you have defined a branch that do not exists on the `origin remote` then you will get an error when running `sgit pull`.
+In the case you have defined a branch that do not exists on the `origin remote` then you will get an error when running `subgit pull`.
 No checks is done at the time you set your branch.